melanchall/drywetmidi/Docs/articles/high-level-managing/Time-and-length.md

 ### MIDI

-[MidiTimeSpan](xref:Melanchall.DryWetMidi.Interaction.MidiTimeSpan) exists for unification purposes and simply holds a `long` value in units defined by the time division of a MIDI file.
+[`MidiTimeSpan`](xref:Melanchall.DryWetMidi.Interaction.MidiTimeSpan) exists for unification purposes and simply holds a `long` value in units defined by the time division of a MIDI file.

-Following strings can be parsed to `MidiTimeSpan`:
+The following strings can be parsed to `MidiTimeSpan`:

 * `Value`